Why Work at the University Libraries?

-Our innovative approach to supporting the educational, research, and community missions of the university have gained us national recognition.
+Our innovative approach to supporting the educational, research, and community missions of the university have brought us national recognition.
 Below are some highlights of such recent initiatives.

-We support educational excellence and success through such innovations as:
+We support student engagement, learning and success through such innovations as:

-We support research excellence through such initiatives as:
+We support research and innovation through such initiatives as:

-- a collaboration with Kabul University that provides access to the largest Afghan digital collection of its kind
+- Collaboration with Kabul University to provide access to the largest Afghan digital collection of its kind

 - implementation of a database to organize faculty scholarship, providing networking, collaboration, and dissemination opportunities

-- hosting and helping publish 11 university peer-reviewed journals
+- Hosting and helping publish 12 university peer-reviewed journals

-Our organization chart outlines our team structure, including functional and cross-functional teams and shared governance groups.
+Our organization chart outlines our structure, including the eight departments in the University Libraries and our shared governance groups.

-We are a culture of collaboration both internally and externally.
+We are a culture of collaboration both internally and externally and are members of multiple consortia.
 See our consortial memberships.